jonasbkarlsson/ev_smart_charging/README.md

 ## Features
 - Automatic EV charging control based on electrity prices from the [Nordpool](https://github.com/custom-components/nordpool) integration.
-- Configuraton of the latest time tomorrow for the charging to be completed.
+- Configuraton of the latest time of the day when the charging should be completed.
 - Selection of preference between one continuous charging session or several (possibly more price optimized) non-continuous charging sessions.
-- Optional setting of minimum SOC level that should be reached each night indepently of the electrity price.
+- Optional setting of minimum SOC level that should be reached indepently of the electrity price.
 - Optional setting to only charge when the electricty price is lower than a specified level (will be ignored if needed by the minimum SOC setting).
 - Optional possibility to provide information to the integration about when the EV is connected to the charger.
+- Optional possibility to keep the charger on after completed charging, to enable preconditioning before departure, i.e., preheating/cooling can be done from the power grid instead of the battery.
 - Automatically detects and connects to the integrations [Volkswagen We Connect ID](https://github.com/mitch-dc/volkswagen_we_connect_id) and [OCPP](https://github.com/lbbrhzn/ocpp).
 Connnections to other EV and charger integrations can be configured manually.

 ## Installation